 And that's why, you know, I got into a huge Twitter fight this weekend.

-It was some article that came out by the Daily Beast.
+There was some article that came out by the Daily Beast.

 Oh, some Russia TV show was using Hannity's monologue on the Mueller report on Russian television.

-I'm like, okay, this is you know.
+I'm like, okay, this is, you know, I'm like, really?

 Do I have to now delve into this?

-Anyway, I tweeted out, I don't know.
+Anyway, I tweeted out.

-You actually have access to Twitter anymore or any of any social media, haven't for a long time.
+I don't actually have access to Twitter anymore or any of any social media.

 And I just went at them.

-You know, maybe they should have included my numerous comments about Russia being a hostile regime, Putin a hostile bad actor.
+You know, maybe they should have included my numerous comments about Russia being a hostile regime, Putin a hostile, bad actor.

 How dangerous he is to our country.